jordan-bott/carcar/README.md

 ## Inventory Microservice
 ### Overview
-The Inventory microservice consists of one main microservice, **api**, and represents the dealership's inventory of vehicles.
+The Inventory microservice consists of one main application, **api**, and represents the dealership's inventory of vehicles.

 Api is a Django application with a Django project, `inventory_project`, and a Django app, `inventory_rest`, where the latter handles create, read, update, and delete (CRUD) functionality for manufacturers (`Manufacturer` objects), vehicle models (`VehicleModel` objects), and automobiles (`Automobile` objects).